 snap connect <snap>:<plug interface> <snap>:<slot interface>

 A slot and a plug can only be connected if they have the same interface name.

 --no-wait option to snap connect or snap disconnect to run the process in the background and return immediately to the command prompt.

 A successful connection grants any necessary permissions that may be required by the interface to function.

 To disconnect an interface, use

-Following our previous example, you could would disconnect ffmpeg:pulseaudio with the following command:
+Following our previous example, you would disconnect vlc:audio-record with the following command:

 sudo snap disconnect vlc:audio-record

 When an automatic connection (see above) is manually disconnected, its disconnected state is retained after a snap refresh.
 This state is even stored after a snap has been removed, including removal with the